raspberrypilearning/guess-the-flag/en/step_7.md

 Let's ask the player to name the flag for a particular country.

 --- task ---
-In the flag sprite, `broadcast the message`{:class="blockevents"} "announce country" immediately after the block which clones the flags.
+In the flag sprite, `broadcast the message`{:class="blockevents"} 'announce country' immediately after the block that clones the flags.

 ![Flag sprite](images/flag-sprite.png)